 Therefore taking an overall view of the above your Board is cautiously optimisticabout the future outlook for your company.

 Risk Management System:

-With a view to overcoming the risk of dependence upon any particular marketing segmentor region your Company is trying to reach out to a wider section of its ultimateconsumers.
-As the cement industry is witnessing rapid additions to its capacity inTelangana and A.P. in order to mitigate the risk associated with it Sagar Cements whoserevenue is mainly from sales in these two states is looking for growth opportunities inother States as well where infrastructure spending is set to get a boost.
+With a view to overcoming the risk of dependence exclusively upon any particularmarketing segment or region your Company is trying to reach out to a wider section of itsultimate consumers and as mentioned earlier is looking for growth opportunities in otherStates where infrastructure spending is set to get a boost.

 Your Company has adequate system to manage the financial risks of its operations.
-Thissystem is implemented through imposition of checks and balances on extending credit to thecustomers audits like internal audit statutory cost and secretarial audit all of whichare periodically carried out through external firms proper appraisal of major capitalexpenditure adherence to the budget norms covering all areas of its operations and byadequate insurance coverage for the company's facilities.
+Thesystem is implemented through imposition of checks and balances on extending credit to thecustomers audits like internal audit statutory cost and secretarial audit all of whichare periodically carried out through external firms proper appraisal of major capitalexpenditure adherence to the budget norms covering all areas of its operations and byadequate insurance coverage for the company's facilities.

 Internal Control System and its adequacy:

 Your Board of Directors are satisfied with the adequacy of the internal control systemcurrently in force in all major areas of operations of the Company supported by an ERPand compliance management systems.
 The audit committee assists the board of directors inmonitoring the integrity of the financial statements reservations if any expressed bythe company's auditors including the financial cost internal and secretarial auditorsand based on their inputs your board is of the opinion that the company's internalcontrols are adequate and effective.

 Human resource development and Industrial Relations